Men's Sexual Health

 A Low-T clinic runs one test: total testosterone.
 We run a panel.
 Before we recommend a single treatment, we build a complete picture of your chemistry, your cardiovascular health, and your nutrient status.

-- Complete hormone panel: total and free testosterone, DHEA, estradiol (estrogen), SHBG, LH, FSH, prolactin, cortisol rhythm.
+- Complete hormone panel Total and free testosterone, DHEA, estradiol, SHBG, LH, FSH, prolactin, and cortisol rhythm.

-- Complete thyroid panel (not just TSH): free T3, free T4, reverse T3, thyroid antibodies.
+- Complete thyroid panel Free T3, free T4, reverse T3, and thyroid antibodies, not just TSH.

-- Cardiovascular and metabolic markers: fasting insulin, HbA1c, lipid panel with particle sizing, hs-CRP, homocysteine.
+- Cardiovascular and metabolic markers Fasting insulin, HbA1c, lipid panel with particle sizing, hs-CRP, and homocysteine.

-- Key nutrients: zinc, vitamin D, B vitamins (especially B12 and folate), magnesium, ferritin.
+- Key nutrients Zinc, vitamin D, B vitamins (especially B12 and folate), magnesium, and ferritin.

-- Inflammatory markers and autoimmune panels when indicated.
+- Inflammatory and autoimmune markers Ordered when the clinical picture indicates it.

 Common Men's Sexual Health Issues